 The exhibition is a part of Museum on Main in Columbia, a collaboration between Smithsonian Institution Traveling Exhibition Service, state humanities councils and local host institutions.
 Support efforts in different areas for the exhibition include DominionEnergy and Richland County’s government hospitality tax funds, according to officials.

 The Congaree National Park is an American national park located at 100 National Park Rd., Hopkins, South Carolina.
 It is rich in wildlife and offers hiking trails, picnic areas, a campground, areas to canoe and fish, and more.
 The park itself is opened 24 hours a day, seven days a week.

-Friends of Congaree Swamp are advocates of the national park and is an organization that pushes to raise public awareness and importance of Congaree National Park.
+Friends of Congaree Swamp advocate on behalf of the national park and raises public awareness and the importance of Congaree National Park.